by Texas Homesteader ~

 Soapberries Harvested In November

-Although this isn’t a food to forage, a relatively recent find is a few Western Soapberry Trees found on our remote pastures.
-They’re related to soapnuts I believe, but they’re not the same.
+Although this isn’t a food, I discovered a few Western Soapberry Trees on our remote pastures.

 Other Foraging Opportunities